tko22/flask-boilerplate/docs/databases.md

 # Database Interactions
+This doc was written before Docker was implemented in.
+Check out the <a href="./docker.md">Docker doc<a> before looking through this.
 ## SQLAlchemy Examples
 Here are some ways to use SQLAlchemy to query, add, and delete from your database. <br>
 Note: this example is specific to what is initially described in ```models.py```–A Table called Person with an attribute called "name"(String) and one-to-many relationship to the table Emails.
 Another Table called Email has an attribute called "email"(String) and a Foreign Key to Person.